redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 that connect to Redis Enterprise.
 In particular, this guide focuses on the systems and resources that are most likely to impact the performance of your application.

-Dashboard showing relevant statistics for a node:
+The screenshot below shows a dashboard with relevant statistics for a node:
 {{< image filename="/images/node_summary.png" alt="Dashboard showing relevant statistics for a Node" >}}

 To effectively monitor a Redis Enterprise cluster you need to observe